-The purpose of this unconscious defense mechanism is generally to release the pent up emotions by directing it elsewhere, thereby causing less harm or many a times no harm at all to the person feeling those emotions.
+The purpose of this unconscious defense mechanism is generally to release the pent up emotions by directing it elsewhere, thereby causing less harm or, many times, no harm at all to the person feeling those emotions.

 However, if we are unaware of this displaced anger, or even if we are aware and the behaviour is often repeated, it could cause serious complications and issues in the person’s life.
 In the above case, this had already started to happen, as her relationship with her sister was indeed getting adversely affected.

-If you or someone you know has been using the defense mechanism of displacement and is seeking help to improve your current life situation either in personal or professional life, call us on +91-8080-2084-73 or use the contact us form.
+If you or someone you know has been using the defense mechanism of displacement and is seeking help to improve your current life situation, call us on +91-8080-2084-73 or use the contact us form.

 When a client has been using the defense mechanism of displacement, there are two basic possibilities: